Structure learning for extremal tree models: Structure learning for extremal tree models

 The same is true for $\hat T_\Gamma^w$ provided the weights $w_m$ satisfy $w_m \geq 0, \max_m w_m > 0$. \end{theorem}

+\begin{remark} As pointed out by a referee, it would be of interest to find weights that maximize (asymptotically) the probability of correct tree structure recovery by $\hat T_\Gamma^w$.
+This would require precise information on the joint asymptotic distribution of $\hat \Gamma^{(m)}$ for different $m$, which is currently an open question. \end{remark}

 \begin{remark} At first glance it might seem surprising that the tree structure can be estimated consistently even when $k_n/n$ does not converge to zero.
 The latter would be a classical minimal assumption in extreme value theory and would be required for consistent estimation of $\chi_{ij}$ or $\Gamma_{ij}^{(m)}$.
-We explain the intuition behind this result for the extremal correlation, the arguments for the extremal variogram are exactly the same.
-The key insight is that even biased estimators of $\chi_{ij}(q)$ can lead to the correct minimal spanning tree since all we need is
+We explain the intuition behind this result for the extremal correlation, the arguments for the extremal variogram are exactly the same. {Assume that the inequality in~\eqref{eq:orderchi2} is strict whenever $(i,j) \neq (h,l)$, making the minimal spanning tree with respect to $- \log \chi_{ij}$ unique.} The key insight is that even biased estimators of $\chi_{ij}(q)$ can lead to the correct minimal spanning tree since all we need is